 * Ken Livingstone, former Mayor of London.
 He hosts the 10AM to noon slot on weekends with Dave Meller.

 * Nick Abbot, hosts the 10PM to 1AM slot on weekends.
 He's notable for using movie soundbytes (such as "[[FullMetalJacket Me love you long time!"]]) and StockSoundEffects for comic relief, uses VaderBreath when referring to GordonBrown and refers to TonyBlair as "Tony Blergh" out of disdain.

-The station can be picked up online, across the United Kingdom via satellite and cable.
+The station can be picked up online, across the United Kingdom via satellite, cable and (since 2014) DAB digital radio.
 If you live in the Southeast of England, turn your radio to 97.3 FM.